Roger Moore: Personal life

-Doorn Van Steyn
+Doorn van Steyn

 In 1946, aged 18, Moore married a fellow RADA student, the actress and ice skater Doorn Van Steyn (born Lucy Woodard), who was six years his senior; Moore and Van Steyn lived in Streatham with her family, but tension over money matters and her lack of confidence in his acting ability took their toll on the relationship, during which he allegedly suffered domestic abuse.

 Dorothy Squires

 In 1952, Moore met the Welsh singer Dorothy Squires, who was 12 years his senior, and Van Steyn and Moore divorced the following year.
 Squires and Moore were married in New York.
 They lived in Bexley, Kent, after their wedding.

 They moved to the United States in 1954 to develop their careers, but tension developed in their marriage due to their age difference and Moore's infatuation with starlet Dorothy Provine, and they moved back to the United Kingdom in 1961, where they resided in Sutton Coldfield, near Birmingham.
 Squires suffered a series of miscarriages during their marriage, and Moore later said the outcome of their marriage might have been different if they had been able to have children.

 During their tempestuous relationship Squires smashed a guitar over his head and, after she learned of his affair with the Italian actress Luisa Mattioli, who later became Moore's third wife, Moore said, "She threw a brick through my window.
 She reached through the glass and grabbed my shirt and she cut her arms doing it...The police came and they said, 'Madam, you're bleeding' and she said, 'It's my heart that's bleeding'."
-Squires intercepted letters from Mattioli to Moore and planned to include them in her autobiography, but the couple won injunctions against the publication in 1977, which led Squires to unsuccessfully sue them for loss of earnings.
+Squires intercepted letters from Mattioli to Moore and planned to include them in her autobiography, but the couple won injunctions against the publication in 1977, which led Squires to sue them unsuccessfully for loss of earnings.
 The numerous legal cases launched by Squires led her to be declared a vexatious litigant in 1987.
 Moore paid Squires's hospital bills after her cancer treatment in 1996; she died in 1998.